istio/istio.io/content/docs/tasks/traffic-management/custom-gateway/index.md

 ---
-title: Add a new Custom Ingress Gateway
+title: Deploy a custom ingress gateway using cert-manager
-description: Describes how to add a new custom ingress gateway manually.
+description: Describes how to deploy a custom ingress gateway using cert-manager manually.
 weight: 89
 keywords: [ingress,traffic-management]
 ---

-This post provides instructions to manually create a new custom ingress [gateway](/docs/reference/config/istio.networking.v1alpha3/#Gateway) with automatic provisioning of certificates based on cert-manager.
+This post provides instructions to manually create a custom ingress [gateway](/docs/reference/config/istio.networking.v1alpha3/#Gateway) with automatic provisioning of certificates based on cert-manager.
-This task was validated on AWS Infrastructure.

 ## Before you begin